WiktorPaprocki/Covid-19-Project/README.md

 2. Data Exploration
    - dsadas
    - dasdas
-3. Created tables for Tableau visualization
+3. Created tables and saved in Excel for Tableau visualization